ducan-ne/astro-isr/README.md

 - Revalidate all pages when deploy (use BUILD_ID as the cache namespace)
 - Cache key for revalidate
 - Skip SSG pages
+- Generate pages caches after deploy (not useful imo but doable)